Amsterdam, January 2024

 From 2010, we explored the color yellow and collected yellow objects and phenomena.
 We became acquainted with yellow's versatile yet impatient nature.
 One of the 'works' was an advertisement, a page from a TV guide, advertising the newspaper nrc-next at the time.
 With this newspaper, editor-in-chief Rob Wijnberg, also a philosopher, tried to establish a different news concept.
 NRC was already part of an investment group then, and nrc-next was a business experiment.

 This advertisement, rich in information, perfectly illustrates the cultural loop we have become trapped in.
 No matter how hard you try, it's impossible to escape the dominant ideology.
 The form of the advertisement – yellow – converges with its content, or rather, it shows that the two are inseparable.
-Only by representing all things yellow, as art, does yellow acquire an interesting position.
+Only by representing all things yellow, as art, does yellow acquire a critical position.

 16.